WHY WE REMOVED THE TERM ECO FROM OUR PRODUCT NAMES (BUT ARE NO LESS SUSTAINABLE)

-Maybe you noticed.
-Some time ago we removed the word 'ECO' from LAB PAINT product names.
+You may have noticed.
+A while ago we removed the word 'ECO' from the product names of LAB PAINT.
 However, we remain a sustainable paint label, just as you are used to from us.
 Why did we change the name and what does it mean in practice?
-We explain it in this blog.
+In this blog we explain it.

 LAB Wallpaint in Limited Jade no. 479 , Epic Tiger no. 246 and Soft Pillow no. 264 .
 Photo: @studio22.haarlem

 LAB PAINT is a sustainable paint line, developed and produced in the Netherlands.
 Our paint meets the requirements of various sustainability characteristics.
-For example, LAB Wallpaint is a water-based matte wall paint that is extremely suitable as a durable finish for walls and ceilings that meet high quality requirements.
-Its recipe meets the requirements of the French A+ label and the BREEAM (HEA 9) sustainability mark, which guarantees a clean indoor climate.
+For example, LAB Wallpaint is a matt water-based wall paint that is extremely suitable as a sustainable finish for walls and ceilings that have to meet high quality requirements.
+The recipe meets the requirements of the French A+ label and the sustainability label BREEAM (HEA 9), which guarantees a clean indoor climate.
 This makes it safe enough to use in children's rooms and hospitals.
-Our paint also meets the requirements of the HACCP quality mark, making it safe to use in kitchens.
-We will officially start the application procedure for these quality marks before the end of this year, so that we have them from 2023.
+Our paint also meets the requirements of the HACCP quality mark, meaning it can be used safely in kitchens.
+LAB Wallpaint has the following quality marks: Scrub class 1, French A+ label, HACCP quality mark and EN Toys quality mark.

-In addition, LAB Wallpaint helps to neutralize and strongly reduce the formaldehyde level (a substance in the air that is harmful).
-We supply our paint in recyclable cans and use solar panels in the production of almost all of our paints.
-This wall paint meets scrub class 1, so it lasts a long time.
+In addition, LAB Wallpaint helps neutralize and significantly reduce formaldehyde levels (a harmful substance in the air).
+We deliver our paint in recyclable cans and use solar panels during the production of almost all of our paints.
+This wall paint meets scrub class 1, which makes it long-lasting.
 In the meantime, we continue to investigate how we can reduce our footprint.

 When is something ecological?

 Ecological means that a product is in accordance with the natural relationship between an environment and the organisms that live in it.
-This goes beyond the fact that it is (more) environmentally friendly.
-'Eco' has become something of a generic term used by many companies to demonstrate that something is sustainable.
-By using that term you quickly give the impression that a product is really ecological.
-But if you do further research, it turns out that this word is often misused.
-For example, we ourselves have learned more and more about the meaning in recent years and it no longer feels good to use this term due to advancing insight.
-We are now much deeper into the matter than before and are able to make our own judgement.
-With the knowledge we now have compared to when we just launched LAB PAINT, we would no longer choose to use the label ecologically.
+This goes further than just being environmentally friendly.
+'Eco' has become a kind of general term that is used by many companies to demonstrate that something is sustainable.
+By using this term, you quickly give the impression that a product is truly ecological.
+But if you do further research, it turns out that this word is often used incorrectly.
+In recent years, we have also learned more about the meaning ourselves and, due to increasing insight, it no longer feels right to use this term.
+We are now much deeper into the subject than before and are able to make our own judgment.
+With the knowledge we have now compared to when we first launched LAB PAINT, we would no longer choose to use the label ecological.
 Despite the fact that nothing has changed in our recipe.

-To guarantee the quality, certain additives are added to the paint.
-Think of preservatives to prevent paint from molding.
+In order to guarantee quality, certain additives are added to paint.
+Think of preservatives to prevent paint from becoming moldy.
 In addition, certain products contain raw materials to guarantee quality.
-In LAB Binnenlak, for example, an addition is made to make the paint more resistant to skin grease.
+In LAB Binnenlak, for example, an additive is added to make the paint more resistant to skin grease.
 Previously, this was a common complaint with water-based paints.

-LAB PAINT is also colored with pigments.
-These not only ensure the right color, but also provide long-term protection of the surface.
+LAB PAINT is also coloured with pigments.
+These not only ensure the right colour, but also long-term protection of the surface.
 Synthetic pigments are the most common and are built up from artificial production.
-Natural pigments have the major disadvantage that they do not last as long and that it is difficult to guarantee a stable colour.
-The pigments we use to tint LAB PAINT are extremely durable and colourfast, but not ecological.
-We are currently consciously opting for this, because as a high-quality paint label we want to be able to guarantee consistent quality.
-Our customers must be confident that they will receive the LAB COLOR they ordered and that the paint will not discolour.
+The major disadvantage of natural pigments is that they do not last as long and that it is difficult to guarantee a stable colour.
+The pigments that we use to colour LAB PAINT are extremely durable and colourfast, but not ecological.
+We are consciously choosing this at the moment, because as a high-quality paint label we want to be able to guarantee consistent quality.
+Our customers must be able to rely on receiving the LAB COLOUR that they have ordered and that the paint does not discolour.

-Because the lifespan of paint with natural pigments is shorter, it has to be repainted sooner.
-If you look at what is required for this (from new paint and painting supplies to the necessary transport movements), this does not benefit the sustainability of the product.
-As long as natural organic pigments cannot yet meet the quality and properties of our current pigments, we believe that they are not yet suitable as a sustainable alternative.
+Because the lifespan of paint with natural pigments is shorter, it needs to be repainted sooner.
+If you look at what is needed for this (from new paint and painting supplies to the necessary transport movements), this does not benefit the sustainability of the product.
+As long as natural organic pigments cannot yet meet the quality and properties of our current pigments, they are not yet suitable as a sustainable alternative in our opinion.

 LAB Wallpaint in Ibiza Rush no. 966 and Golden Leaf no. 752 .
 Photo: @atelieroost.amsterdam